Southern Crispy Fried Squash

 If you slice your squash in the typical round way, you can reduce sogginess by eliminating some of the water in the squash.

 Cut the squash and sprinkle it with salt and just let it sit awhile in a bowl.
-You will notice excess water that has been drawn out of the squash by the salt.
+You will notice excess water will be drawn out of the squash by the salt.
 Most of us don’t take the time to do this, but it can help.
+Discard the water and pat the squash dry with a paper towel.

 Just a few ingredients